tylermlui/tuffparking/README.md

 # Tuffparking🐘
 A better and more intuitive website and interface for Cal State Fullerton's parking structures.
 This is created with a flask backend and vanilla JavaScript, CSS, and HTML as the front end.
-Planning on making a react front end.
 # Clone the repository
 `git clone https://github.com/tylermlui/tuffparking.git`
 # Run App